 You’ll notice at this point that the paper casting is still very damp.
 You’ll want to set these out to dry overnight, or longer.
-If the ornament doesn’t dry flat, just spritz it with a bit of water and weigh it down with a phone book (or other heavy book, with a piece of waxed paper in between) for awhile.
+If the ornament doesn’t dry flat, just spritz it with a bit of water and weigh it down with a phone book (or other heavy books, with a piece of waxed paper in between) for a while.

 Once the ornaments are dry, you can use them for a number of things!
 I’ve glued them onto stock card to make Christmas cards, and I’ve also used them to decorate wrapped gifts.
 You can also punch a hole in the top with a hole punch, thread a ribbon through, and use it on your Christmas tree.